jakesower/spectragraph/packages/interface-tests/README.md

 ## Writing Store Implementations

-When implementing a Data Prism store, your store should provide these methods:
+When implementing a SpectraGraph store, your store should provide these methods:

 ```javascript
 const store = {